manhhung-fpt/Todo-list/README.md

 ![Alt text](image.png)
 Live demo: https://ability-todo-list.netlify.app/

-A simple beginner friendly complete ToDo app which consists of all CRUD operations.
+A ToDo app which consists of all CRUD operations.

 This project uses ReactJs, TypeScript, and Bootstrap components & icons for styling.